erickrr-bd/Snap-Tool/README.md

   - pyyaml

 # Installation
-Run the executable installer_snap_tool.sh, which is in charge of installing the packages and libraries necessary for the operation of Snap-Tool (these can also be installed manually).
-It is also responsible for copying and creating the necessary files and directories.
-Run with a user with administrator permissions.
+To install or update Snap-Tool, you must run the installer_snap_tool.sh executable with administrator rights.
+The installer will perform the following actions:
+- Copy and creation of directories and files necessary for the operation of Snap-Tool.
+- Creation of passphrase for the encryption and decryption of sensitive information, which is generated randomly, so it is unique for each installed Snap-Tool installation.

 # Commercial Support
 ![Tekium](https://github.com/unmanarc/uAuditAnalyzer2/blob/master/art/tekium_slogo.jpeg)